Grzegorz Tomasiewicz: Loan to Pogoń Siedlce

 On 13 July 2016, Tomasiewicz was loaned to Pogoń Siedlce.
 He debuted in a 3–0 Polish Cup win against Stilon Gorzów Wielkopolski, where he scored the first goal in Pogoń.
 Tomasiewicz made his first league appearance for Pogoń on 31 July 2016, in a 0–1 away win at GKS Tychy.
 He scored his first I liga goal for the club in a 2–1 victory over Chojniczanka Chojnice on 23 September 2016.

 Piast Gliwice

 In 2022, Tomasiewicz was transferred from Stal Mielec to Piast Gliwice.

+Śląsk Wrocław

+On 11 June 2026, newly promoted Śląsk Wrocław announced the signing of Tomasiewicz on a two-year deal, with an option for a further year.